Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Results and Discussion

 Figure.~\ref{ptspectra_mult} shows the $p_{\rm{T}}$-spectra for pion, kaon, ${\rm{K}}^{*0}$, proton, $\phi$ and $\Lambda$ at mid-rapidity ($ |\eta|< 0.5$) for different multiplicity classes in pp collisions at $\sqrt{s}=13\rm{~TeV}$.
 We observe a clear multiplicity dependence of the spectral shapes.
 As we move from low to high charged particle multiplicity, we observe hardening of $p_{\rm{T}}$-spectra while the bulk production is similar for all the multiplicity classes.
 This trend is similar to that in experimental data from ALICE~\cite{Acharya:2018orn} for multiplicity dependence study in pp collisions at $\sqrt{s}$ = 7 TeV.

 Left panel of Fig.~\ref{ptspectra_sp_min_bias} shows the spherocity dependence of $p_{\rm{T}}$-spectra of identified particles for minimum bias pp collisions.
 The right panel shows the ratio of $p_{\rm{T}}$-spectra for isotropic and jetty events to the spherocity integrated events.
-We observe the crossing of the ratios for pions, kaons and protons at around 3~GeV/c while for other particles we do not observe the crossing of ratios till 9~GeV/c.
+We observe the crossing of the ratios for pions, kaons and protons at around 3~GeV/c while for other particles we do not observe the crossing of ratios till 6~GeV/c.
 This suggests that for minimum bias pp collisions, the production of pions, kaons and protons at low $p_{\rm{T}}$ are dominated by isotropic events while after 3~GeV/c, the production is dominated by jetty events.
-For resonances (${\rm{K}}^{*0}$ and $\phi$) and $\Lambda$, the production is dominated by isotropic events till 9~GeV/c, which indicate different production mechanisms for resonances compared to stable particles.
+For resonances (${\rm{K}}^{*0}$ and $\phi$) and $\Lambda$, the production is dominated by isotropic events till 6~GeV/c.
+This indicates different production mechanisms for resonances and heavier particles compared to pions, kaons and protons.